-PJM does two different types of forecasts for each individual or aggregate wind farm.
+PJM does four different types of forecasts for each individual or aggregate wind farm.
 All the examples consider the current time to be T.

-- 1. Five MinuteForecast (T + 6 hours): Update wind power forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM. - 2.
-HourlyForecast ((T + 168 hours: Update wind power forecast with a frequency and interval of every hour for the next one hundred sixty eight hours(168) for the individual or aggregate wind farms as designated by PJM.
+- Short Term Forecast (T + 6): Update wind power forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM. - 2.
+Medium Term Forecast ((T + 6) + 42): Update wind power forecast with a frequency and interval of every hour for the next forty two hours (42) for the individual or aggregate wind farms as designated by PJM. - Long Term Forecast (((T + 6) + 42) + 120): Update wind power forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate wind farms as designated by PJM. - Ramp Forecast: (T + 6): Update wind power ramp forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM.